SirLich/reticulator/readme.md

 # Version History

-## 1.3.0
+## 1.0.0

 Adds minimal support for dialogue files.
 Also moves the project from 'beta' to 'stable' as classified on PyPi.
+So that's 1.0 for you!